 Valuation & Expected Returns

-According to ValueLine analysts, Nordson is expected to generate earnings-per-share of $6.60 for 2018.
-As a result, the stock trades for a price-to-earnings ratio of 20.4.
-The stock does not look particularly cheap, since it has held an average price-to-earnings ratio of 17.6 over the past 10 years.
+We expect Nordson to generate earnings-per-share of $6.10 for fiscal 2020.
+As a result, the stock trades for a forward price-to-earnings ratio of 26.7.
+The stock does not look particularly cheap, since it has held an average price-to-earnings ratio of just under 18 over the past 10 years.

 Nordson’s strong free cash flow and disciplined approach to acquisitions mean that the dividend is very well covered.
 It also happens to grow quickly.
-Nordson’s dividend has grown an average of 16% in the past five years and as I mentioned earlier, it has raised its dividend every year for more than 50 years.
-With the company’s continued prosperity, you can bet the dividend will continue to move higher over the next 50 years.
+Nordson has raised its dividend every year for more than 50 years.
+The company has a current annual dividend of $1.52 per share.
+With projected EPS of approximately $6.10 at the midpoint of 2020 guidance, Nordson has an expected payout ratio of 25% for the upcoming year.
+A low payout ratio means investors can be reasonably confident the dividend will continue to grow for many years.

-The only problem with the dividend is that the yield is less than 1%.
-However, with its Dividend King status the dividend payout should continue to grow.
+The only problem with the dividend is that the yield is less than 1%, which does not make the stock very attractive for income investors looking for high yields.

-Shareholder returns could exceed 10% annually from earnings growth and dividends.
+Shareholder returns could reach nearly 7% annually from earnings growth and dividends.
 However, if the stock valuation declines toward its 10-year average, it will eat into those returns.
-Assuming the stock valuation falls back to a price-to-earnings ratio of 17-18, Nordson is currently overvalued by approximately 12%-17%.
-If it takes five years to reach this level, a declining valuation could reduce shareholder returns by ~3% annually.
+Assuming the stock valuation falls back to a price-to-earnings ratio of 18, Nordson is currently overvalued by a significant amount.
+If it takes five years to reach this level, a declining valuation could reduce shareholder returns by ~7.5% annually.

-As a result, if earnings growth and dividends provide 10% annual returns, but a declining valuation reduces those returns by 3% per year, total returns are likely to be near 7% annually moving forward.
-This is a satisfactory rate of return, but does not make Nordson a buy today.
+As a result, if earnings growth and dividends provide 7% annual returns, but a declining valuation reduces those returns by 7.5% per year, total returns are likely to be negative in the amount of ~0.5% annually moving forward.
+This is not a satisfactory rate of return, and in fact makes Nordson stock a sell in our view.